selmanbey/cool-pubs-of-dublin/README.md

 ## To run in the production mode

+* Follow the first four steps above
+* Run `npm run build`
-The build folder contains the compiled .js file ready to be run.
+* npm will get the build folder ready to be run.
-You may serve it with a static server:
+* You may serve it with a static server.
+For this, first run `npm install -g serve`

-npm install -g serve
-serve -s build
+* Then run `serve -s build`
+* The app will run on http://localhost:5000/